What is the VAT threshold and when do you need to register for VAT?

 People often refer to VAT-registered businesses as mini tax collectors.
 They charge customers VAT on top of their sales price, collect the cash and then pay it over to HM Revenue & Customs – minus any VAT they've incurred on their purchases.

 A business must register for VAT if its taxable turnover for any consecutive 12-month period exceeds the VAT registration threshold.
-The current VAT registration threshold is £77,000 but this tends to increase every year.
+The current VAT registration threshold (from 1 April 2017) is £85,000 but this tends to increase every year.

 Another common reason why a business may be forced to register for VAT is if it takes over an existing business that is VAT-registered.
 The test is if the taxable turnover of the purchaser for the last 12 months added to the turnover of the business being purchased is over the VAT registration threshold – if the answer is yes, then the business is obliged to register.